Yukon Territory - Earth Year 2203

 “It’s been so long since I’ve been entertained by such distinguished gentlemen from south of the border.
 Do you still have that president… Oh, what’s his name?
 I don’t follow the news much.”
 Amy placed my salad in front of me.
 “You boys be sure to leave a big tip.
 Amy has two kids to support.”

-I wrapped my fist around my fork and stabbed my salad repeatedly, then poked the impaled wad of greens into my mouth, all dainty and ladylike.
+I stabbed my salad repeatedly, then poked the impaled wad of greens into my mouth, all dainty and ladylike.
 This would be my persona tonight.
 I wanted them to think, Surely, this idiot woman is not who we’re looking for.
-Chewing open-mouthed like a cow, I pointed my again dripping, loaded fork at Frank.
+Chewing open-mouthed like a cow, I pointed my dripping, loaded fork at Frank.
 “How’s the wife and kids?
 Tommy’s becoming quite a hitter on his baseball team… What’s the name?… Oh yeah, the Pirates.
 And speaking of hitting, Danny, I don’t see how you can afford to keep your girlfriend on the side in that apartment, having a wife and all.”
 I twirled my fork for effect.
 “You’re not taking bribes, are you?
 That wouldn’t look too good on the ol’ resume, ya know.”

 “Puh-leeze, call me Riley.
 I enjoy being on a first-name basis.
 We don’t use last names up here; they smack of too much civilization.
 People want to get away from all that nonsense.”
 Between shoveled bites, my fork continued to double as a conductor’s baton.